EIzharikov/russian_jokes_generator/README.md

 ### Interface
 When you start the generator, the Joke Generator front-end application will open.
-At the bottom you can see drop-down lists where you can choose `model`, `length` and `tag` (if it is a "Наша" model).
+At the bottom you can see 2 drop-down lists: `model` and `length`.
+You can choose "Чужая" or "Наша" model.
+If you select "Наша" model, you can select a `tag` or, in other words, a topic of the future generated joke.
+There are 10 themes to choose from:
+1. Food
+2. Politics
+3. Cats
+4. Vulgar
+5. Job
+6. Computers
+7. Children
+8. Stirlitz
+9. Students
+10. Neighbours

+Besides, you can choose the `length` of the generated joke from 30 to 100 characters.

+Above the drop-down lists there is a field where you can write the prompt for a joke.
+To the right of this field there is a button "Отправить".
+After clicking on it or pressing Enter, in the window above you can see your prompt and after a while the generated anecdote itself.

+### Running
-To get the generated joke, you need to enter a prompt for a joke in the field, select all categories and click on Submit or press Enter.
+To get the generated joke, you need to enter a prompt for a joke in the field, select all categories and click on "Отправить" or press Enter.
 Then your prompt and the generated joke will appear.

 ### Saving